It's important to know your audience. Write and design with your visitors in mind. Try not to write for yourself.

 Write about the subject.
 Saying: This page is about breeding goldfish talks about the page.
 Instead, start right away with the subject.
 Breeding goldfish is a popular hobby....

-Making your section titles the right size and making sure the fonts you’re using will greatly effect the experience your visitors have when viewing your websites.
-Generally speaking, you should use one main font for the content and then you may switch the titles of the pages to a Header format.
+Making your section titles the right size will greatly effect the experience your visitors have when viewing your websites.
+Generally speaking, you should use the paragraph size for content and reserve header formats for the the titles of the pages and sub-headings.

 Check your links frequently.
 Don't just check them to avoid 404 errors.
 You might find that an external link still works but that the content behind it has changed.

 Avoid jargon.
 That goes for Internet jargon but also for jargon for any other subject.

 Only if your site is focused on a selective group of specialists jargon might make sense.